marcdotson/counting-cockroaches/README.md

 ## Create SSH key pair
 * this is so the GitHub repo will trust changes made by your computer
 * First check that running "file.exists("~/.ssh/id_rsa.pub")" in R returns FALSE.
-If so, continue. (if it returns TRUE, then you already have a key that you can use and you can skip down a bullet point to "...RStudio preferences...")
+If it returns TRUE, then you already have a key that you can use, and you can "View Public Key" instead of "Create RSA Key" in the step following the next.
 * Tell Git your name and email address (the same one as your GitHub account) by typing each of the following lines in the terminal:

 git config --global user.name "YOUR FULL NAME"